The Ultimate Guide to Speech Therapy for Children

 How does online speech therapy for children compare to in-person?

 The main difference between online and in-person speech therapy is simply how the therapy is delivered.
-Many children are more comfortable in their home environment, and they enjoy the games and activities that their therapist presents over the screen.
+Many children are more comfortable having sessions at home, and they enjoy the games and activities that their therapist presents over the screen.

 For very young children, or those who struggle with attention issues, online speech therapy is still a good option.